codeforboston/jobhopper/README.md

    ```
    You can get your own 50 character secret key from [here](https://miniwebtool.com/django-secret-key-generator/).

+8. Ensure you have PostgreSQL downloaded.
+Create a database in your local PostgreSQL server.
+   Confirm that the name and port of your database is in the jobhopper/settings.py
+   "DATABASES" section.

-8. Now run the server via this script:
+9. Now run the server via this script:
    ```sh
    python manage.py runserver
    ```
-9. Create Postgres DB:
+10. Create Postgres DB:
   ```sh
   python manage.py migrate
   python manage.py makemigrations jobs